Miley Cyrus

-1992–2005: Early life and career beginnings
+Early life and career beginnings

-Destiny Hope Cyrus was born November 23, 1992, in Franklin, Tennessee, to Leticia "Tish" Jean Cyrus (née Finley) and country singer Billy Ray Cyrus.
+Destiny Hope Cyrus was born on November 23, 1992, in Franklin, Tennessee, to Leticia "Tish" Jean Cyrus (née Finley) and country singer Billy Ray Cyrus.
 She was born with supraventricular tachycardia, a condition causing an abnormal resting heart rate.
 Her birth name, Destiny Hope, expressed her parents' belief that she would accomplish great things.
 Her parents nicknamed her "Smiley", which they later shortened to "Miley", because she often smiled as an infant.
 In 2008, she legally changed her name to Miley Ray Cyrus; her middle name honors her grandfather, Democratic politician Ronald Ray Cyrus, who was from Kentucky.
 Cyrus's godmother is singer-songwriter Dolly Parton.

 Against the advice of her father's record company, Cyrus's parents secretly married on December 28, 1993, a year after her birth.
 They had two more children, son Braison and daughter Noah.
-From previous relationships her mother has two other children, Brandi and Trace.
-Her father's first child, Christopher Cody, was born in April 1992 and grew up with his mother, Kristin Luckey, in South Carolina.
+From a previous relationship, her mother has two other children, Brandi and Trace.
+Her father's first child, Christopher Cody, was born in April 1992 and grew up separately with his mother, waitress Kristin Luckey, in South Carolina.

 All of Cyrus's maternal siblings are established entertainers.
-Trace is a vocalist and guitarist for the electronic pop band Metro Station.
-Noah is an actress and along with Braison, models, sings, and is a songwriter.
+Trace was a vocalist and guitarist for the electronic pop band Metro Station.
+Noah is an actress and, along with Braison, models, sings, and is a songwriter.
 Brandi was formerly a musician for the indie rock band Frank + Derol and is a professional DJ.
 The Cyrus farmhouse is located on 500 acres of land outside Nashville.